 I get to work with all kinds of talent from all over the world in my job – we have an incredibly flexible schedule on our online writing courses – but editing and finding or defining your story is what I do best, and it’s what you will do best once you leave the course.
 My favourite student is the one who knows editing is their friend, feedback is their angel and without pity will become the monster at the end of their own book – destroying what you must, to save what you came to write.

-Our three– and six-month online novel-writing courses offer dedicated modules on submitting your novel to literary agents – and include sessions on writing a synopsis and preparing a covering letter – as well as expert teaching from published authors like Lisa O’Donnell.
+Our three- and six-month online novel-writing courses offer dedicated modules on editing your novel, writing a synopsis and preparing a covering letter to agents – as well as expert teaching from published authors like Lisa O’Donnell.

 If you have completed your first draft and you’re looking for help polishing your novel and preparing a compelling pitch package ready to send out to agents and publishers, check out our Edit & Pitch Your Novel 6-week online course.